felx/nimbus-jose-jwt/README.txt

-Nimbus JOSE + JWT is an open source Java 7+ library which implements the Javascript Object Signing and Encryption (JOSE) spec suite and the closely related JSON Web Token (JWT) spec.
+Nimbus JOSE + JWT is an open source Java 7+ library which implements the Javascript Object Signing and Encryption (JOSE) standard suite and the closely related JSON Web Token (JWT) standard.

 Supported JOSE and JWT objects